*This post contains affiliate links to Amazon

 Verdict: This would be an excellent pen to put on top of watercolour, or just for pen illustrations.
 Very smooth to write with, and not as expensive as the other pens.

 This is currently my go-to ink and what I use on all of my current paintings.
 I absolutely love how black this ink is, and it holds up well against erasing.
 It is also archival, and waterproof.

-I have noticed that if you use a semi-transparent watercolour it does fade, but that happens with most if not all pens.
+I have noticed that if you use a semi-transparent or semi-opaque watercolour it does appear muted, but that happens with most (if not all) pens/inks.